Foundations of MIMO Radar Detection Aided by Reconfigurable Intelligent Surfaces: System description

 \subsection{Geometric parameters}

-Let $\bar{\mathcal{O}}_{r}$, $\ddot{\mathcal{O}}_{r}$, $\bar{\mathcal{O}}_{s}$, and $\ddot{\mathcal{O}}_{s}$ be a Cartesian right-handed \gls{lrs} placed at the transmitter, the receiver, the forward \gls{ris}, and the backward \gls{ris}, respectively.
-We assume that each array is on the $(y,z)$-plane of the corresponding \gls{lrs}, with the array center located at the origin and each element oriented towards the positive $x$-axis.
-At the transmitter, we define the following quantities: \begin{itemize} \item $\bar{\rho}$, $\bar{\theta}_{t}^{\rm az}$, and $\bar{\theta}_{t}^{\rm el}$ are the range and the azimuth and elevation angles of the target in $\bar{\mathcal{O}}_{r}$, respectively;\footnote{We follow the standard notation that the azimuth angle of a point $\bm{p}\in\mathbb{R}^3$ is the angle between the $x$-axis and the orthogonal projection of the vector pointing towards $\bm{p}$ onto the $(x,y)$-plane, which takes values in $[-\pi,\pi)$ and is positive when going from the $x$-axis towards the $y$-axis; also, the elevation angle is the angle between the vector pointing towards $\bm{p}$ and its orthogonal projection onto the $(x,y)$-plane, which takes values in $[-\pi/2,\pi/2)$ and is positive when going toward the positive $z$-axis from the $(x,y)$-plane.}
+The transmit/receive/reflecting arrays are located on the $(y,z)$-plane of a Cartesian local reference system, with elements oriented towards the positive $x$-axis.
+At the transmit side, we define the following quantities:\footnote{We follow the standard notation that the azimuth angle of a point $\bm{p}\in\mathbb{R}^3$ is the angle between the $x$-axis and the orthogonal projection of the vector pointing towards $\bm{p}$ onto the $(x,y)$-plane, which takes values in $[-\pi,\pi)$ and is positive when going from the $x$-axis towards the $y$-axis; also, the elevation angle is the angle between the vector pointing towards $\bm{p}$ and its orthogonal projection onto the $(x,y)$-plane, which takes values in $[-\pi/2,\pi/2)$ and is positive when going towards the positive $z$-axis from the $(x,y)$-plane.} \begin{itemize} \item $\bar{d}_{r}$, $\bar{\theta}_{r}^{\rm az}$, and $\bar{\theta}_{r}^{\rm el}$ are the range and the azimuth and elevation angles of the target from the reference element of the transmit array of the radar, respectively;